-It only took a few moments for my fears to subside as I saw a great big smile when the door opened to the classroom and she came bounding out.
+It only took a few moments for my fears to subside as I saw a great big smile when the door opened to the classroom and she came bouncing out.
 I could tell she had fallen in love with dance and it was then that I fell in love with it too.

 I have worn several different hats with MDC over the years.
 I have been and still am your basic dance mom.
 Scrambling to make sure Rylee has all her costumes and accessories, especially the shoes!
 I have been a team mom too scrambling to fix someone’s costume or find another set of earrings.
 I have held different positions with the Booster Club making sure there was opportunity for everyone to dance.
-And now, I am a co-owner making sure the studio continues with its great traditions.
+And now, I am an owner making sure the studio continues with its great traditions.